The connection between diabetes and cancer has been the question for many.

-Elevated levels of insulin and C-peptide (a marker of insulin production) have been linked with an increased risk of colon, postmenopausal breast, pancreatic, bladder, and endometrial cancers.
+Increased levels of insulin and C-peptide (an insulin production marker) have been associated with higher risks of colon, postmenopausal breast, pancreatic, bladder, and endometrial cancers.

 Elevated insulin levels occur with insulin resistance, which is one of the causes of type 2 diabetes.
 Insulin resistance is also present in people with prediabetes or borderline diabetes, as well as gestational diabetes.

 Elevated insulin levels stimulate the production of insulin-like growth factor-1 (IGF-1).
 IGF-1 may increase the rate of cells multiplying and reduce the body’s ability to destroy abnormal cells (apoptosis).
 This combination can mean that cancerous cells can grow more quickly without being destroyed by the body.
-High levels of IGF-1 are associated with increased risk of certain cancers.
+Elevated levels of IGF-1 are linked to an increased risk of specific cancers.

 High blood glucose levels increase the production of free radicals, which can damage the DNA of our cells.

 When cells are damaged, there is a higher chance that new mutated cells might be produced to replace those cells, which causes cancer.
 However, research is inconclusive as to whether or not elevated blood sugar definitively causes an increased risk for cancer.